vizia/vizia-book/src/layout/overview.md

 # Layout

-VIZIA uses the Morphorm layout engine to determine the size and position of elements based on a set of layout properties.
+Vizia uses the Morphorm layout engine to determine the size and position of elements based on a set of layout properties.

 ## Layout Type
 The [layout type]() of an element determines whether its children should be arranged into a vertical stack (column), a horizontal stack (row), or a grid.